goodreasonai/abbey/README.md

 You may either run the `run.sh` bash script and follow directions to enter in your keys and preferences, or you can manually define environment variables.

+1. Clone the repo and navigate inside it.
-1. Setting up with `run.sh`: Run the setup bash script, `run.sh`, using `./run.sh` on Mac or Linux, or using `bash run.sh` on Windows with Git Bash or some other way to run bash scripts.
+2. Setting up with `run.sh`: Run the setup bash script, `run.sh`, using `./run.sh` on Mac or Linux, or using `bash run.sh` on Windows with Git Bash or some other way to run bash scripts.
 You may need to run the script with superuser privileges depending on your setup, like `sudo ./run.sh`.
 The script will prompt you for API keys and other credentials and automatically generate three environment variable files for the backend, frontend, and root directories.
 If you're using `run.sh` and don't have all your API keys handy, you can go in after and add the keys; see the manual setup guide below.
 Otherwise, you're done.

 or

+1. Clone the repo.
-2. Setting up manually: see the "Manual Setup" section below for more details.
+2. Set up manually: see the "Manual Setup" section below for more details.

 ### Run